CDC advisers to consider additional coronavirus dose for immunocompromised patients

 But scientists remain mixed on whether available data indicates that a booster is effective and provides substantial additional protection.

-Ben Guarino contributed to this report.
+Joel Achenbach and Ben Guarino contributed to this report.